oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/base-kubernetes/kubernetes-base-labs.md

 ### Task 5a: Configuring the database connection details

+If you used the scripts to create your database  you don't need to do this step by hand as they will have set the database configuration up for you, but if you created the database by hand you will need to expend this section and perform the steps.

+<details><summary><b>I created the database by hand, how to I configure the DB credentials ?</b></summary>

 In The Helidon labs we provided the database details via Java system properties using the command line.
 We don't want to do that here as it we would have to place them in the image (making it insecure, and also hard to update) To get around that (and to show the flexibility of the Helidon framework) here we will be specifying them using environment variables, because Helidon uses a hierarchy of sources for the configuration we don't even need to change the code to do this!

 We will of course be using a Kubernetes secret to hold them (they are sensitive, so placing them in a deployment yaml file which might be accessible by many folks would also be a bad idea) **You** need to update them with the setting for **your** database, these were downloaded for you by the database setup scripts.